Memo to Students Involved or Interested in a Room Change

 3. New Room Check-in: ONLY when your check-out form is complete will the system update and enable you to check into the new room.
 The Resident Advisor or House Manager will be notified that you are moving into his area.
 Please contact him before you move in, as he will need to complete an online check-in inspection report of your new room.
 Remember-both procedures need to be done within 48 hours of approval.

 4. Department Notification: Room Change Approval -The Director will notify Mrs. Huskey, Student Life Data Coordinator of your approval to change rooms.
 She will make your change in the College database system and e-mail the information to the various departments throughout the campus who are involved with your room change.
 She will also e-mail you these room change instructions.

-6. Business Office - Should a change involve your room and board fees, Ms. Marianne Congleton, Student Accounts Manager, will make the appropriate adjustments on your student account.
-Questions pertaining to this should be directed to her (x: 6223).
+6. Business Office - Should a change involve your room and board fees, Mrs. Marianne Catron, Student Accounts Manager, will make the appropriate adjustments on your student account.
+Questions pertaining to this should be directed to her (434-223-6223).

 ROOM CHECK-OUT - (Mid-Term or End of Semester Check-Out) If you decide to leave the College during or at the end of the semester, please notify the Office of Student Affairs.
 You should also contact your Resident Advisor or House Manager.
 He will complete an inspection of your room and have you sign your Online Room Furnishings and Condition Report.
 You will be billed should you be liable for any damages.
 Students who are asked to leave the College must vacate their room by the DEADLINE set in his administrative letter.